Author: Kristin Kjorlaug

 The intertwining of two grandmothers — one Swedish seamstress & one Norwegian painter, the stitches and strokes of their lives quilted into mine.

-On display at the Square Halo Gallery, Lancaster, PA, for the Inklings Conference “Ordinary Saints.”
-For sale at gallery840 in Allentown, PA.
+Displayed and sold at the Square Halo Gallery, Lancaster, PA, for the Inklings Conference “Ordinary Saints.”

 • Brita [SOLD]